EtchedPixels/FUZIX/README.md

 Platforms
 =========
+* Amstrad NC100 - real hardware sanity check
+* Amstrad PCW8256 - boots to loading init, floppy driver bugs to chase
+* Dragon64 - abused as an emulator 6809 test environment (replaces all the system ROMs)
+* MSX - initial booting work done, cartridge boot needs debugging.
+Next stop is a keyboard driver.
 * Z80Pack - used as a dev and test environment for both large swapping multiprocess and for small single tasking
-* Amstrad NC100 - real hardware sanity check

 Various other platforms are partly filled out to sanity check assumptions and start making progress on them.
 The main need there is now to tackle all